yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 Go to your [Chainguard Google account](https://console.cloud.google.com/) and sign-in

-Click to activate your Google Cloud Shell:
+Click to activate your Google Cloud Shell (upper right corner):

 ![image](google-cloud-shell.png?)
-> Note: Upper right corner

 Enter this command at the cloud shell prompt: